raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 receiver (unless specified otherwise by a future update to this specification).

-The twelve-octet header and the four (usually) empty sections are followed by a single Session Signaling operation TLV.
+The twelve-octet header and the four (usually) empty sections are followed by at most one Session Signaling operation TLV.
-The single operation TLV may be followed by one or more modifier TLVs, such as the Terminate TLV (0), which, in error responses, indicates the time interval during which the client SHOULD NOT re-attempt a failed operation.
+The (optional) operation TLV may be followed by one or more modifier TLVs, such as the Retry Delay TLV (0), which, in error responses, indicates the time interval during which the client SHOULD NOT re-attempt a failed operation.
 Future specifications may define additional modifier TLVs that may be used in addition to the operation TLV.
-A Session Signaling message MUST contain exactly one operation TLV.
+A Session Signaling message MUST contain at most one operation TLV.
+In most cases a Session Signaling request message contains one operation TLV, indicating the operation to be performed.
+In many cases a Session Signaling response message contains no operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.

 Since the ARCOUNT field MUST be zero, a Session Signaling message MUST NOT contain an EDNS(0) option in the additional records section.